sstarr77/economic_resilience_group_project/README.md

 #### Problem: Using news outlets or social media to identify areas or neighborhoods with power outages.

 *Problem Statement:* During a disaster, residential areas often experience massive power outages, that in many cases last for days.
 Traditional methods to map power outages include live feeds and data that is provided by major utility companies as well as on satellite data that capture the extent of light emitted at night.
-This tool will utilize news feeds and/or posts on social media to identify “hot spots” of concern and areas suffering from power outages (assuming that these posts are reported via social media apps on mobile phone).
+This tool will utilize news feeds and/or posts on social media to identify "hot spots" of concern and areas suffering from power outages (assuming that these posts are reported via social media apps on mobile phone).
 Following an event, the tool will scan relevant news or social media websites to identify localities likely to suffer from power outage.

 - [Github Link for DSI-LA students' past work.](https://github.com/CreightonAshton/Power_Outages)
 - [Github Link for DSI-NYC students' past work.](https://github.com/boom-deva/FEMA-Power-Outage-Hotspot-Detection)